bengtmartensson/AGirs/README.md

 _Now discontinued_, replaced by GirsLite.
-Just as GirsLite, this was just a certain configuration of AGirs, "optimized" for Lirc, supporting TRANSMIT,
+Just as GirsLite, this was just a certain configuration of AGirs, "optimized" for Lirc, supporting `TRANSMIT,
-NON_MOD (optionally), RECEIVE, LED, LCD, DECODE (only to the LCD), TRANSMITTERS (only a dummy implementation).
+NON_MOD` (optionally), `RECEIVE, LED, LCD, DECODE` (only to the LCD), `TRANSMITTERS` (only a dummy implementation).

 ## License
-The entire work is licensed under the GPL2 license, or later.
+The entire work is licensed under the GPL2 "or later" license.
 Chris' as well as Ken's code is licensed under the LGPL 2.1-license.
 Michael's code carries the GPL2-license, although he is [willing to agree to "or later versions"](http://www.hifi-remote.com/forums/viewtopic.php?p=112586#112586).